taijinlee/eulermarks/README.md

 1. Historian -- business logic of what tables to populate based on what has happened (historian/)
   - async
   - right now called right after a history element is inserted, but can be decoupled more

+## Rebase workflow ##

+For collaborators, I prefer [rebase workflow](http://randyfay.com/node/91) as opposed to merge workflow.
+I believe all pull requests are merge workflow so I don't know what to do about that yet.
+At this point I think all potential contributers are collaborators on the project.